helmuthdu/web-components/packages/custom-elements/README.md

 </template>
 ```

-Since we don't have a native support to import html file into the JavaScript code, the easier way to achieve this is to add a template tag via code in the JavaScript file and assign the HTML content to the innerHTML property.
+Since we don't have native support to import HTML files into the JavaScript code, the easier way to achieve this is to add a template tag via code in the JavaScript file and assign the HTML content to the innerHTML property.

 ```javascript
 const template = document.createElement('template');